Calcoph/hexpat-lsp/README.md

-# (WIP)
+Language Server Provider for ImHex's pattern language.

-This does not work, nad it probably won't ever.
-If you want syntax highlighting, see here: [(only for vscode)](https://github.com/Calcoph/vscode-hexpat)
+It is still buggy.
+For more stable syntax highlighting, see here: [(only for vscode)](https://github.com/Calcoph/vscode-hexpat)

+Vscode extension for this lsp: [https://github.com/Calcoph/vscode-hexpat-lsp](https://github.com/Calcoph/vscode-hexpat-lsp)